cocos/cocos-engine/EngineErrorMap.md

 ### 9620

-[Physics][Ammo]: Currently, changing the mesh is not supported if the initialization is complete
+[Physics][Ammo]: changing the mesh is not supported after the initialization is completed

 ### 10001